top of page

 Who does he like to work with?

-Mike primarily works with adults and older children, providing relief and rehabilitation to those grappling with back and neck pain, postural anomalies, and sports-related injuries.
+Mike loves to work with adults of and older children, providing relief and rehabilitation to those grappling with back and neck pain, postural anomalies, and sports-related injuries.
 His expertise also extends to enhancing sports performance and guiding injury recovery.

 More about Mike...